shopware/shopware/src/Docs/Resources/current/47-app-system-guide/30-app-base-guide.md

 [Custom field documentation](https://docs.shopware.com/en/shopware-6-en/settings/custom-fields#create-custom-field)
 for further details.

+Please pay attention to the fact that the names of the custom fields must be unique!
+Therefore, it should always be prefixed with the vendor prefix of the manufacturer.

 ## Examples

 ### Tutorials

 If you want to see a step-by-step tutorial on how to write an app, we got you covered.
-Please see [How to write an app](50-app-examples-and-tutorials/10-create-own-app.md) for a detailed tutorial.
+Please see [How to write an app](./50-app-examples-and-tutorials/10-create-own-app.md) for a detailed tutorial.

 ### One full example of a manifest file